olivernadj/assignments/README.md

 although I pay attention what can be shared in a public repository.

 You may wonder [why waste few hours][whywastefewhours] on assignments if you are not sure about the outcome.
 The simple answer is you will get a competitive job offer if you probably an A-player.
-You can introduce yourself as an A-player by:
+You can follow the interview process and introduce yourself as an A-player:
-  - have a call with corporate recruitment [30m]
+1. have a call with corporate recruitment.
+(30min)
-  - have a conference call with me and an engineer from Hangzhou, China office [1h]
+2. have a call with the future line manager (1 hour)
-  - (most probably you are here)
+3. (most probably you are here)
-  - finishing the home assignments [10h]
+4. finishing the home assignments (max 10 hours)
-  - have a meeting and a pear programming session [2h]
+5. have a pear or white paper programming in the Lazada TechHub office.
+Engineers from Hangzhou, China office will join.
+Foreigners can join via video conference.
+(3 hours)
+6. a call with Head of Department.
+(30min)
+7. get an offer letter (1 min) 🙂

 I able to keep hire, if I hire the right people only.
 That is why my goal is not to fulfill open headcount, but make sure you are not a jerk or bozo, but a real team player.

 Working in a team with A and A+ people is easy for those whom find joy in engineering challenges, who can turn off the outside world and flow with the task.
 Working in a team with A and A+ people is hard for those whom demotivates A-players.

 ## Open Positions
 We are looking for full stack software developers.
 You may master either back-end or front-end, but you need to have understanding on the layers of the stack.